 A student who wishes to withdraw from all courses during a semester should take a Leave of Absence or withdraw completely from the College.
 A single course may be dropped during the first two weeks as described above.
 Once the drop deadline has passed, withdrawals are noted on the transcript as described below.

-Students may withdraw from a 14-week course without grade penalty through the first nine weeks of the semester.
+Students may withdraw from a 14-week course without grade penalty through the first day of the tenth week of the semester.
 Students may withdraw from a 7-week course through the first four weeks of the course.
 Such a withdrawal will be denoted on the official transcript with a grade of “X,” but the course will not be included in the calculation of the student’s GPA.
 A student contemplating a student-initiated withdrawal must consult with an academic advisor and course instructor.
 The advisor and instructor must sign a Student-Initiated Withdrawal card to verify that students have discussed their plans to withdraw from the course.
 The Student-Initiated Withdrawal card must be submitted to the Registrar’s Office by the deadline published in the on-line Academic Calendar.
 Students may take a student-initiated withdrawal for at most one course in a single semester and at most four courses during their studies at Allegheny.